-This topic describes virtual nodes, elastic container instances (ECIs), and how to deploy ack-virtual-node in a cluster of Container Service for Kubernetes (ACK).
+This topic describes virtual nodes and elastic container instances (ECIs).
+It also describes how to deploy a virtual node add-on in a cluster of Container Service for Kubernetes (ACK).
 You can schedule a pod to a virtual node by using ack-virtual-node.

 Virtual nodes and ECI

-Elastic Container Instance (ECI) is a container-oriented serverless computing service.
-It provides maintenance-free container runtimes that support strong isolation and quick startup.
+ECI is a serverless compute service that is provided by Alibaba Cloud for containerized business.
+You can use ECI to quickly set up an operations and maintenance (O&M)-free and isolated runtime environment for your application containers.
 ECI allows you to focus on container-based applications without the need to purchase or manage Elastic Compute Service (ECS) instances.
 This saves you the hassle of infrastructure maintenance.
-You can create ECIs based on your requirements.
-You are charged based on the resource usage during container execution time.
+You can create ECIs based on your business requirements.
+You are charged for resource usage on a per second basis.

-- Virtual nodes can effectively reduce costs in computing scenarios where Spark or Presto is used for data processing.
+- Virtual nodes effectively reduce costs in computing scenarios where Spark or Presto is used to process data.

 - CI/CD Pipeline: Jenkins and Gitlab-Runner.